 Joel Nsadha, he started #soulofman, an online portrait gallery of people he has met.
 He is also from Uganda and currently lives in New York.

 Brian Woeffel is a photographer I like truly for his Light-room edits!
 Till this day I still edit off of my phone using the VSCO app.
 But this guy’s stuff always moved me to make that Light-room switch.
 Maybe I will this year!

-Now, Temiloluwa Coker is widely known for his creative approach in photography and design.
-Being creative is more than just a hobby to him, it’s his passion and everyday he gets the opportunity to teach the younger generation the power of creativity and how it can change the world.
+Now, Temiloluwa Coker is widely known for his creative approach to photography and design.
+Being creative is more than just a hobby to him, it’s his passion and every day he gets the opportunity to teach the younger generation the power of creativity and how it can change the world.
 He is originally from Nigeria.